lafayette96/SPHERE/README.md

   - Execute `SPHERE_PC_Control.py`
 &nbsp;

-## How to controll the robot with PC app:
+## How to control the robot with PC app:

 ![PC Control app](/Pictures/GUI3.PNG "PC Control app")

-* Throttle section allows the user to set the desired value of the robot’s velocity.
+* `Throttle` section allows the user to set the desired value of the robot’s velocity.
-* Steering section allows the user to lean the pendulum and turn the robot.
+* `Steering` section allows the user to lean the pendulum and turn the robot sideways.
-* Controllers section lets the user choose what controller should be used in the robot.
+* `Controllers` section lets the user choose what controller should be used.
-* Stop button resets throttle and steering values to 0.
+* `STOP` button resets throttle and steering values to 0.
 It is a safety button.
 &nbsp;

 ## How to controll the robot with DS4: